Toby-Andrew/DND-Wiki/content/The Royal Incinerator.md

 As with many legends and stories many did attempt to see if it was even possible to create a creation such as the incinerator.
 Despite many attempts was never recreated, leading many to agree that it is not possible and solidifying the story as just that, a story.

 However with its appearance and activity during [[The Great Burn]] the tale became history.
-The royal Incinerator made again.
+The royal Incinerator made real again.
 Hunting a mercenary group for the [[Eternal Flame Cult]] ran by Brenger, the Incinerators original creator.

 After a few battles with the Incinerator over about a week, the brazier inside the castle was extinguished and Brenger was defeated.
 It is believed that the [[Eternal Flame Cult]] was only able to scrounge up enough [[Uthalt]] to create one, and with the only known person with the magical knowledge and capability to animate the Royal Incinerator dead, it is likely that such a creation will never be remade.